csae8092/neiss/README.md

 Make sure you have a directory called `data` in your current working direcotry so you can mount XML/TEI files you'd want to process.

-`docker run -v $PWD/data:/neiss/data --name neiss neiss:latest`
+* `docker run -v $PWD/data:/neiss/data --name neiss ghcr.io/csae8092/neiss:main` (use the published image)

-### using the published image

-`docker run -v $PWD/data:/neiss/data --name neiss ghcr.io/csae8092/neiss:main`
+* `docker run -v $PWD/data:/neiss/data --name neiss neiss:latest` (use your locally built image)